Are you keeping regular backups of your website?

 Premium version comes with personal support and you might go for it, if you really need it.

-So, these were the best backup plugins and VaultPress alternatives those who avoid to go premium.
+So, these were the best backup plugins and VaultPress alternatives those who avoid going premium.

 I thought of sharing these plugins as I got to know that VaultPress creates caching problems when sites are hosted on HostGator.
 Believe me or not, Hosting my sites on HostGator was the worst mistake I made in my blogging journey.
 That’s why I migrated my site from HostGator to SiteGround and now things are going really well.
 Learn about my migration experience here.